sinclairzx81/parsebox/readme.md

 ### String

 The String combinator will parse for quoted string literals.
-This combinator accepts an array of permissable quote characters.
+Thgit is combinator accepts an array of permissable quote characters.
 The result of this parser is the interior wrapped string.

 ```typescript
 const T = Runtime.String(['"'])